sapienfrom2000s/portfolio/_posts/2025-01-20-building-go-programs-day-1.md

 }
 ```

-Tomorrow I'll try to create an uptime tracker of websites.
+Tomorrow I'll try to create an uptime tracker for websites.